AllenPu/mae/README.md

 ### Fine-tuning with pre-trained checkpoints

+## This is a revision of the MAE from Facebook

 The following table provides the pre-trained checkpoints used in the paper, converted from TF/TPU to PT/GPU:
 <table><tbody>
 <!-- START TABLE -->